burtonwilliamt/carlogicapi/tutorials/VeinsTutorial/README.md

 ### TraCIMobility

 TraCIMobility is the simple class that holds driving-related code.
 It is in `org.car2x.veins.modules.mobility.traci.TraCIMobility` and has a .ned, .h, and .cc file.
 The .ned file pretty much only defines some parameters.
 But the C++ code is the real deal.
-The `TraCIMobility::changePosition()` function moves the node in the OMNet++ simulation according to the messages from the SUMO sim over TraCI.
+The `TraCIMobility::changePosition()` function moves the node in the OMNeT++ simulation according to the messages from the SUMO sim over TraCI.
 ```
 void TraCIMobility::changePosition()
 {